AdobeDocs/dev-docs-reference/src/pages/blocks/column/index.md

 - Keep column count to 2-4 for readability
 - Use consistent content structure across all columns
 - Keep text concise to maintain visual balance
-- Use similar image sizes for consistency
+- Use preferred image size of 580 x 350 px for consistency across columns